mvandenhull26/mvandenhull-project1/Troubleshooting OPAC .md

 ![image description](./images/6.png)

-Then what the issue I discovered that I accidentally named a file as "instert" instead of "insert", so I have to move the folder.
-So I ran "mv cataloging/instert.php cataloging/insert.php"
+Then what the issue I discovered that I accidentally named a file as "instert" instead of "insert".
+Silly me and my silly goofy typos causing issues.

 ![image description](./images/7.png)

-Didn't quited work right, so I realized I needed "sudo" at the front, aka "sudo mv cataloging/sintert.php cataloging/insert.php"
+I realized I needed to move the folder, so I ran "mv cataloging/instert.php cataloging/insert.php" so my typo folder would be redirected into the correct folder.

 ![image description](./images/8.png)

+It didn't work right, and I realized I needed "sudo" in front of my command line, so I then ran "sudo mv cataloging/instert.php cataloging/insert.php"

 ![image description](./images/9.png)